anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### April

+This weekend was productive.
 Decided to revist an old decentralised encrypted chat app I built three years ago and here is the v2: [https://anubhavp.dev/fireside/](https://anubhavp.dev/fireside/).
+Also, implemented a global search feature in this blog.
+You can now search for any content in the blog in any page, using the search icon, or using `ctrl`/ `cmd` + `k` or `/`.
+The search is implemented using a custom fuzzy search engine that uses a combination of BM25 and TF-IDF algorithms to rank results in a `max-heap` and a `trie` for a autocomplete handler.
+If I had to implement this in a production app from scratch, I would have probably used a suffix tree or a suffix array, or used a library like [Lunr.js](https://lunrjs.com/).

+At times, there are these one or two out a thousands scenarios where I sometimes feel that Leetcode has had some value in my software engineering journey.

 F-ed up my pc for a day.
 Ferry is not programmed to handle malformed code, and the IR-assembly code generation missed adding `epilogue` to this one for-loop in a test.c file.
 Ferry uses `spike` to emulate the RISC-V assembly code, and it started an infinte loop with seg faults and stack overflows.
 I quit the emulator (`ctrl` + `c`) and was on my way, but `spike` was silently running in the background.
 A day later my CPU Fan started roaring and the laptop was heating up.
 Initially, I ignored but later upon inspection, it was clear today why tests are important in your code.
 Spike was hogging 99.5% CPU usage!
 And these macbooks are so performant that I didn’t even notice the CPU was running at 100% for a day.
 It was only the fan sound that made me realise something was off, and I used it extensively in the meantime- muliple chrome windows, tabs,`nodejs` servers and whatnots.